 Where consumer laws and other laws permit us to exclude our liability, we will not be liable for loss of, or damage to, any luggage or other belongings, unless caused by our proven negligence or failure to provide services with due care and skill and that are reasonably fit for purpose.

-If a guest has a condition that we decide may seriously affect the enjoyment, health or safety of themselves or any other person onboard, we can refuse or cancel a booking, where necessary.
-We will give reasonable consideration when reaching this decision and will advise you as soon as possible.
-As long as you have provided us with a completed health questionnaire with all relevant information about the condition, you will be entitled to a full refund if we cancel your booking on the basis of this condition.
+If a guest has a condition that we decide may seriously affect the enjoyment, health or safety of themselves or any other person onboard, we can refuse or cancel a booking.
+Such decisions will be made giving reasonable consideration to your circumstances and we will advise you of our decision as soon as possible.
+Where your booking is cancelled and you have provided us with a completed health questionnaire with all relevant information about your condition, you will be entitled to a full refund.

-Guests who need assistance should always be accompanied by a carer to help with day-to-day activities as our crew and medical staff are unable to act as personal carers.
+Guests with restricted or limited mobility, and those with medical conditions must be self-sufficient or travel with a carer or someone who can assist with day-to-day activities.
+Our crew and medical staff are unable to act as personal carers.

 Please note that some ports can only be accessed using the ship’s tenders.
-Tender ports may not be accessible to guests confined to a wheelchair or with significant mobility impairments.
+Tender boats and tender ports may not be accessible to guests confined to a wheelchair or with significant mobility impairments.

 All P&O Cruises’ medical centres are only for medical needs arising onboard and cannot cater for treatments that you know you will require while on holiday.